dnguyen800/dnguyen800.github.io/_posts/2019-04-26-streaming-media-device.md

 <ul class="alt">
   <li>Upgrade an outdated TV with new features like voice control, and a faster browsing experience.</li>
+  <li>These devices are always-on, meaning you can cast videos to them at any time.
+Some smart TVs don't have this feature and need to be powered on before casting.</li>
   <li>Use the Roku as a ghetto universal remote with <a href="https://www.home-assistant.io/components/roku/">Roku component</a> on Home Assistant.</li>
   <li>Integrated smart home automations, as nearly all devices are supported by Home Assistant.</li>
   <li>Move media streaming devices to different TVs.</li>